What Does it Take to Be a Clinical Data Manager?

 |District of Columbia||$104,310|

-What Tools & Technology do Clinical Data Managers Use?
+Tools & Technologies Used by Clinical Data Managers

 - Microsoft Excel